 Imagine that some portion of one person's body is eaten by another person, and so becomes part of both of them.

-It is a puzzle to determine into whose body that portion of matter will go at the resurrection.
+It is a puzzle to determine into whose body that portion of matter will go at the resurrection, when souls are supposed to be reunited with their bodies.